queso-fuego/amateuros/README.md

 - Download & install 'make' (bsd and gnu make should both work I think, though this is mainly tested with bsdmake)
 - Download & install fasm/flat assembler https://flatassembler.net/download.php (nasm should work as well, though you will need minor changes to any pure .asm files)
 - clone and cd to this repo's /build folder
-- Ensure you have the .bochsrc file (if using bochs) in /bin, and the makefile in /build
 - Run 'make OS' or 'make' from the command line to build the OS.bin binary file in /bin
 - For bochs: In the /build folder, run 'make bochs'; or in the /bin folder, run 'bochs' or 'bochs -q', or some other way of starting bochs that you prefer.
 - For qemu: In the /build folder, run 'make run'; or in the /bin folder run 'qemu-system-i386 -drive format=raw,file=OS.bin,if=ide,index=0,media=disk'.